xen0vas/UserManager/README.md

 > `ln -s /opt/usermanager/usermanager /usr/bin/usermanager`

-and run usermanager from any path on your system
+and run usermanager from any path on your system using the following command

 >  `usermanager`